nuodb/nuodb-helm-charts/docs/TablePartitionsStorageGroups.md

 ...
 ```

-Delete, _but not_ purge, the last archive that services this storage group.
+Deprovision, _but not_ purge, the last archive that services this storage group.
+The database archive is not being removed, and no data associated with it is going to be deleted.

 ```sh
 kubectl exec admin-nuodb-cluster0-0 -- \